dmaixner93/Sorting_Algorithms/README.md

 ![](images/insertion_sort_four.png)

-We discover that three is less than 4 also, so we will move on to the next number.
-In this example, four is already at index zero so we know that this is where three will go until we discover numbers less than three.
+We discover that three is less than four, so we will move on to the next number.
+In this example, four is already at index zero, thus, we know that this is where three will go until we discover numbers less than three.
+Numbers that are less than three will be placed before it in the array.

 ![](images/insertion_sort_five.png)